Skip to content

 #Update Network and Chipset Drivers

-Go to Device Manager (Windows + X > Device Manager).
+Go to Device Manager (press Windows + X, then select Device Manager).
 Expand “Network adapters” and right-click your network card.
 Select “Update driver” > “Search automatically for drivers.”
 Repeat for chipset drivers under “System devices.”

 #Fix 2: Disconnect All External Devices